-Audit-related fees include assurance and related services that are reasonably related to financing activities, if any, and our shelf registration and at-market sales agreement.
-All other fees include fees related to products and services provided by PricewaterhouseCoopers LLP, Chartered Professional Accountants.
-No tax compliance, tax advice, or tax planning services were provided by PricewaterhouseCoopers LLP, Chartered Professional Accountants during either 2023 or 2022.
+(2) Audit-related fees include assurance and related services that are reasonably related to financing activities, if any, and our shelf registration and at-market sales agreement.

+(3) All other fees include fees related to products and services provided by BDO USA, P.C. or PricewaterhouseCoopers LLP, Chartered Professional Accountants.
+No tax compliance, tax advice, or tax planning services were provided by BDO USA, P.C., or PricewaterhouseCoopers LLP, Chartered Professional Accountants during either 2024 or 2023.